 We believed it was wrong for the Senate to consider this nomination in the first place given the precedent set four years ago when Justice Antonin Scalia died in February, nine months before the election.
 Senate Majority Leader Mitch McConnell refused to even hold hearings on the nomination of Judge Merrick Garland, saying repeatedly that the American people should have a say in the matter.
 This year, when the death of Justice Ruth Bader Ginsburg created a vacancy less than nine weeks before Election Day, McConnell has seen fit to ram through the nomination.

 The hypocrisy is rank, and it is impossible to see how rushing this nomination will be good for our democracy.
-The enmity caused by […]
+The enmity caused by the […]

 Spencer S. Hsu, Investigative Reporter - Washington Post